Chapter 6: A Day in the Life

 Slot 3 (sidebar): Pottery Workshop — $3.00 CPM (new!)

 JR Rail Pass is gone — budget exhausted.
 But its creatives stay in the ServeIndex with a refreshed TTL (they’ll be there when budget resets tomorrow).
 Takeshi’s ryokan, which was the second-highest bidder this morning, is now the top bidder.
+Note Takeshi’s bid hasn’t changed — the auction extracts the right clearing price from the runner-up’s score, so there’s nothing for Takeshi to “tune.”

 The re-auction takes about 3 seconds.
 The new candidates propagate to all nodes within 2 seconds of gossip.
 The next reader sees the updated lineup.